Are healthcare and health insurance expensive in Freeport?

 When we asked expats in Freeport if healthcare and health insurance are expensive in Freeport, they wrote...

 "Healthcare and health insurance in Freeport can be considered expensive, especially for expatriates and those without insurance coverage.
 The cost of medical services and treatments in private hospitals and clinics is generally high.
 Additionally, health insurance premiums can be costly, particularly for comprehensive plans that cover a wide range of medical services.
-It is essential for individuals living in or visiting Freeport to secure adequate health insurance to avoid significant out-of-pocket expenses in case of medical emergencies," remarked another expat in Freeport, Bahamas.
+It is essential for individuals living in or visiting Freeport to secure adequate health insurance to avoid significant out-of-pocket expenses in case of medical emergencies," explained one expat living in Freeport, Bahamas.

 Other Questions: